modular-magician/puppet-google-compute/README.md

   first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.

-##### `quic_override`

-  Specifies the QUIC override policy for this resource.
-This determines whether the load balancer will attempt to negotiate QUIC with clients or not.
-Can specify one of NONE, ENABLE, or DISABLE.
-Specify ENABLE to always enable QUIC, Enables QUIC when set to ENABLE, and disables QUIC when set to DISABLE.
-If NONE is specified, uses the QUIC policy with no user overrides, which is equivalent to DISABLE.
-Not specifying this field is equivalent to specifying NONE.

 ##### `ssl_certificates`